czottmann/obsidian-actions-uri/docs/routes/daily-note.md

 ## `/daily-note/prepend`
+Prepends text to today's note, either to the very beginning of the note (default) or to the section below a particular headline in a note.

-Prepends today's daily note with a string.
-Front matter is honored (i.e. the new text will be added to the note body below the front matter) unless explicitly stated otherwise.
+If the very beginning of the note is prepended, then the front matter will be honored (i.e. the new text will be added to the note body below the front matter) unless explicitly stated otherwise.

+When you prepend text to a section below a heading, the headline must be entered *exactly* as it appears in the note: headline levels, capitalization, punctuation etc. For example, "## My Headline", "### My Headline", and "## my headline" are not identical.

 ### Parameters
 In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)):